vinaykakkad/notes/vault/acads.sem-6.computer-vision.lec-5.md

 </details>

-- we want to detect *rapind change* in intensity, therefore we find the gradient of the image
+- we want to detect *rapid change* in intensity, therefore we find the gradient of the image
 - local maximas $\implies$ position of the edges
 - height of the local $\implies$ maxima strength of the edges
 - for detecting edges in a 2d space, we use *partial derivate*